The international joint research lab TRiAC (TRapped-Ion integrated Atomic-photonic

 OIST

-Cavity QED with single ions: Towards photonic interconnects between ion traps
+Cavity QED with single ions: Towards photonic interconnects between ion

 Tanja Mehlstäubler